Simhadri (2003 film): Distribution

 Simhadri distribution rights were sold for ₹11.5 crore.
 It was made with a budget of ₹6–11.5 crore of production cost.

 Re-release

 Almost 2 decades after its original release date, it was released in 4K and IMAX formats on May 20, 2023, commemorating its 20th anniversary.
 Simhadri collected 5.14 crores gross on day 1 worldwide with its re-release.
 This is the second highest day 1 collection for any re-released film so far.
 The film had run 1012 shows across the world on Tarak's birthday.

 Reception

 Box office

+Simhadri became the third highest-grossing Telugu film in history at the time.
+The film was a massive commercial success, celebrating a 50-day run in 190 centres and a 100-day run in 150 centres, an all-time record in Telugu cinema at the time.
+Produced on a budget of ₹8.5 crore (US$1.8 million) grossed over approximately ₹45-50 crore in its entire run.
 Simhadri had a theatrical run of over 100 days.

 Critical response

 Jeevi of Idlebrain gave a positive review for the film, citing that the story is "pretty strong" and praised N. T. Rama Rao Jr.'s performance stating that the "character offered him the chance to use all his histrionic capability to impress the crowds and he utilized every frame of it to make a deep impact on the hearts of the viewers".